rodcabral/game-of-life/README.md

 Game of Life
 =============

-Implementation of Conway's Game of Life using C and SDL.
+Implementation of Conway's Game of Life in C using SDL.

 ![](game.gif)